forgejo-dev/infrastructure-as-code/s3-migration/MIGRATION.md

 - Re-deploy a new instance with the new backend version to replace the old instance
 - Migrate metadata + bucket data from temporary instance to the new instance

+Please notice: `mc` copies the whole data over the network.
+Due to slow speeds at home/office, it is recommend to run the migration on one of the servers.

 ## Commands/Steps to run